Classification of traces and hypertraces on spaces of classical pseudodifferential operators: Acknowledgments

 \section{Acknowledgments}

 This paper exposes and extends some of the results of the Ph.D.
 Thesis \cite{Nei:CCS} of the second author.
 She would like to thank her adviser Matthias Lesch and her co--adviser Sylvie Paycha for their guidance during this project, as well as the Max--Planck Institute f\"ur Mathematik and the University of Bonn for their support and hospitality.
 We acknowledge with gratitude the substantial help received from Sylvie Paycha, in particular with Lemma \plref{l:commCl02aaa} and Subsection \plref{ss:AAT} which are included in this paper with her kind permission.
 Furthermore, we would like to thank Jean--Marie Lescure for pointing out an error in an earlier draft.
-In fact this lead us to develop the new approach via homogeneous cohomology.
+In fact this led us to develop the new approach via homogeneous cohomology.
 Finally we thank the two anonymous referees for their detailed suggestions for improvements.
 We think the paper has benefited considerably from those remarks.